 In 2003 I joined Science Applications International Corporation to provide analytical support to the Office of the Under Secretary of Defense (OSD) for Acquisition, Technology, and Logistics.
 While there I assisted with OSD oversight of the systems engineering and test and evaluation of many major defense acquisition programs including Abrams, Bradley Fighting Vehicle System (BFVS), Business Systems Modernization (BSM), Excalibur, the Family of Medium Tactical Vehicles, Force XXI Battle Command, Brigade-and-Below (FBCB2), Future Combat Systems (FCS), Guided Multiple Launch Rocket System (GMLRS), HIMARS, the National Airspace System (NAS), the P-8 Poseidon, and Stryker.

 In February 2008 I completed almost five years supporting systems engineering and test and evaluation for OSD, and was awarded a Six Sigma Green Belt for work on a Lean Six Sigma project to streamline and improve the processing of Test and Evaluation Master Plans.

 In February 2008 I decided to give up on defense consulting and I now live at home in Northern Virginia in the company of an affectionate cat.
-The things that keep me busy these days are organizing events for a local hiking group, amateur photography, blogging, collecting and writing about coins, PC and board gaming, and reading about current events, history, and historical fiction.
+What keeps me busy these days is sharing life with my lovely fiancée Pamela, organizing events for a local hiking group, amateur photography, collecting coins, PC and board gaming, and reading about current events, history, and historical fiction.